ObjectiveSubject/oakland-pattern-portfolio/docs/web-typography.md

 slug: web-typography
 ---

 Headings, paragraphs, blockquotes, lists, and more have some global resets.
-It's worth noting these aren't the same as our Markdown styles.
+Also includes icons and some other basic text types.

 ---